IceTheCoder/light-game/README.md

 ## Contributing
 I'd love to hear your suggestions on how I can improve my first project!
 You can fork the project to play around with it and create a pull request to submit your suggestions.
-You can also open an issue to tell me about any problems my code might have.
+You can also open an issue to tell me about any problems my code might have (or new ideas for features you have).

 ## Contact
 Project Link: https://github.com/IceTheDev2/Passwordsy/